Amphibious warfare: Interwar developments

 One of the first amphibious landings involving armour was conducted by the Irish National Army in 1922, during the Irish Civil War.
 Landings against Republican rebels at Westport, Fenit and Cork all involved armour cars.
 The Westport and Fenit landings involved light armoured cars and 18-pounder artillery guns being hoisted off the ships by crane.
 Heavier armoured cars were used at Cork, resulting in some difficulty.
 While Irish troops could reach the coast in small boats from naval vessels offshore, the ships had to dock to unload the heavy vehicles and artillery guns.
 These operations were a major success for the Irish government forces, mainly due to the element of surprise and the use of armoured vehicles and artillery.
 Government forces were able to capture all the major towns and cities in southern Ireland.

 The Alhucemas landing on 8 September 1925, performed by a Spanish-French coalition against rebel Berber tribesmen in the north of Morocco, was an amphibious landing where tanks were used for the first time and massive aerial and naval gunfire support was employed by the landing forces, directed by spotting personnel with communication devices.

 Floating depots were organized with medical, water, ammunition and food supplies, to be dispatched ashore when needed.
 The barges used in this landing were the surviving "K" boats from Gallipoli, upgraded in Spanish shipyards.

 In 1938, Japanese forces attacked Chinese defenders over the Yangtze River at the Battle of Wuhan.
 Soon, the Japanese would later further improve its techniques upon seaborne assaults by the Second Sino-Japanese War.
-By World War II, marines such as the Special Naval Landing Force, used amphibious landings to attack and sweep across territories in South East Asia.
-Their technique of surprise landings in continuous success and the support from the Navy, inspired the British and American landings in World War II such as D-Day and the Pacific Campaign.
+By World War II, marines such as the Special Naval Landing Force used amphibious landings to attack and sweep across territories in South East Asia.
+Their technique of surprise landings with naval support inspired the British and American landings in World War II such as D-Day and the Pacific Campaign.